NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 - Uses SQuAD v1.1 dataset
 - Has FP16 precision enabled
 - Is XLA enabled
-- Evaluates the latest checkpoint present in `/results` with a batch size of 8
+- Does eval on latest checkpoint present in `/results` with a batch size of 8

 This script outputs predictions file to `/results/predictions.json` and computes F1 score and exact match score using SQuaD's evaluate file.
 Mount point of `/results` can be changed in the `scripts/docker/launch.sh` file.